Fiserv/ipg-na/docs/additionalInfo/GeneratePaymentURL.md

 ![](/ipg-na/assets/images/assets/images/generatePaymentUrl_2.jpg)
+q
                                                                    Option to 'Select' in order to copy the link'

-The generated link is shown in real-time reports accessible in the Virtual Terminal with an approval code ‘?:Payment URL created’.
+The generated link is shown in real-time reports accessible in the Virtual Terminal with an approval code '?:Payment URL created'.

 ![](/ipg-na/assets/images/assets/images/generatePaymentUrl_3.jpg)